DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 void main(inout PrimaryRayPayload payload, in BuiltInTriangleIntersectionAttributes attr)
 ```

-To compute the attributes of the hit point, we will need 3-component barycentric coordinates:
+To compute the attributes of the hit point, we will use the 3-component barycentric coordinates:

 ```hlsl
 float3 barycentrics = float3(1.0 - attr.barycentrics.x - attr.barycentrics.y, attr.barycentrics.x, attr.barycentrics.y);